AmrEldib/amreldib.github.io/linkblog/_posts/2016-01-11-RealRootsOfSunniShiaConflict.md

   - Sunni
   - Shia
 published: true
-title: "The real roots of Sunni-Shia conflict: beyond the myth of 'ancient religious hatreds'"
+title: "The real roots of Sunni-Shia conflict: beyond the myth of ancient religious hatreds"
 ---

 <blockquote>